 Generally, Structural bodywork is a commitment to a minimum of 10 sessions held weekly or every other week in which we apply strategic techniques designed to address postural “deviations” in an effort to improve your overall well-being and abilities.
 These treatments are delivered to you with no emollient.
 You will wear shorts/sports bra as appropriate to maintain your comfort.
 The treatments often are active and can last up to 2 hours per session, though they also can be as brief as 15-20 minutes.
 A pre- and post-treatment postural assessment is performed.
 We discuss your goals and the changes you experience each session, as well as what elements in your day-to-day may be impacting your posture and health.
-Book your first Structural session today, or keep reading to learn some history about the modality.
+Book your Structural session today.

 Originated circa 1940 by Ida Rolf, a PhD in biochemistry, Structural Integration was slowly perfected after years of hands-on work with folks seeking physical and psychological health via postural changes.